aidancottrell/Vim/README.md

 # Vim
-A custom configuration for Vim
+A custom configuration for Vim.
+Intended for personal use.